Virtual Try-On Now Available! Browse Frames to find your perfect pair.

 What Are the Treatments for Diabetic Retinopathy?

-In early stages of the disease, managing your diabetes may be enough to keep diabetic retinopathy under control.
+In the early stages of the disease, managing your diabetes may be enough to keep diabetic retinopathy under control.
 It's important to see your eye doctor regularly for a dilated eye exam to keep track of any possible changes.

 When diabetic retinopathy affects your ability to see, treatment may help to preserve your remaining vision.
 Some people receive medication known as anti-VEGF therapy, which stops blood vessels from leaking fluid within the eye; it's injected into the eye after the eye is numbed.
 Laser treatments may seal leaky blood vessels or minimize the presence of new, abnormal blood vessels.
 If scar tissue or blood builds up within the eye, it may be removed during surgery.